 - Keep important documents together and tell a trusted person where they are stored.
 Important documents might include the deeds to a property, saving and investment details, insurance policy details, pension arrangements, details of income and outstanding loans such as mortgage payments, rent agreements, advance healthcare directives, Enduring Power of Attorney or any other arrangement under the Assisted Decision-Making Act. - Take any possible steps to make sure any savings or income will be accessible to pay for day-to-day needs.
 Set up standing orders or direct debits to pay regular expenses and bills easily and securely.
-Most banks have a dedicated vulnerable adult support line to help with this. - Have conversations with a trusted person or people about the things that are most important to you about the way you live your life: what are your key values that someone should know about if they had to participate in decision-making on your behalf?
+Most banks have a dedicated vulnerable adult support line to help with this.

-For further information read our resource
+Have conversations with a trusted person or people about the things that are most important to you about the way you live your life: what are your key values that someone should know about if they had to participate in decision-making on your behalf? understand the likely effect of a decision then they can continue to make such decisions.
+There are a number of important legal and financial arrangements which should be considered as early as possible.
+It can be reassuring for everyone to know that the wishes and preferences of the person with dementia are clear.

-I have dementia...
+For further information read our resource I have dementia...
 How do I plan for the future?